Mission

 Release-to-Recontact Rate

 The percentage of releases (bail, probation, etc.) that resulted in a subsequent arrest within the observation period.
-This is calculated as an aggregate statistic by area, not by tracking individuals.
+Calculated as an aggregate statistic by area, not by tracking individuals.

 Bail Violation Rate